 As data gets written to, and deleted from your hard drive, gaps can occur and then as new data gets written the data for a particular file, doesn’t always end up together.
 So then when this data is read, the data may need to be taken from several places on the hard drive causing it to work harder.
 This can lead to slowness and also shortens the life of your hard drive.
 A Disk Defragmenter goes through your hard drive and looks for all the different fragments that belong together and then puts them back together.

-As software gets installed and run on your computer, temporary data and files often get written.
+As software gets installed and runs on your computer, temporary data and files often get written.
 Over time, these unneeded temporary files can begin to take up significant space on your hard drive.
-Disk Cleaners will search your hard drive for any potential unnecessary files and give you a chance to remove them, freeing up valuable disk space.
+Disk Cleaners will search your hard drive for any potentially unnecessary files and give you a chance to remove them, freeing up valuable disk space.